c-hartmann/mongoexec.js/README.md

 - take decision on final stdin handling (see the options in the code)
 - pass db instead or additionaly to collection into the execution?
 - pass document as an object with self-saving, updating etc. methods?
-- debug command line option
+- command line options: --verbose, --help, --version
-- dryrun command line ioption (how can this be achieved?)
+- command line option: --dryrun (how can this be achieved? any handy driver option?)
 - transport arguments to execution scripts?
 - more modes than exec? (e.g. create)